rust-lang/reference/src/lifetime-elision.md

 ```

 **Note:** As of this writing, the rules for associated type bindings
-are incompletely implemented, and explicit bounds may sometimes be
+are implemented incompletely, and explicit bounds may sometimes be
 required when they ought not to be.
 See [rust-lang/rust#63618][] for
 more details.